1926 Alabama Crimson Tide football team: Stanford

 Again the season was extended as Alabama received another invitation to play in the Rose Bowl.
 The 1927 Rose Bowl was the first sporting event to ever be nationally broadcast on radio.
 Alabama's opponent was the Stanford Cardinal, also 9–0 and coached by football legend Pop Warner.

 Stanford mounted a 63-yard drive in the first quarter to take a 7–0 lead.
 Stanford dominated play for much of the rest of the game, outgaining Alabama 305 yards to 98, but could not score again.
 Late in the fourth Bama got the big play it needed: Clark Pearce blocked a punt by Frankie Wilton of Stanford, setting up the Tide at the Cardinal 14.
 Five plays later, with only seconds remaining, Alabama punched it in from the 1 to make the score 7–6.
 The two-point conversion would not become a rule in college football for another 32 years, so Alabama lined up for the game-tying extra point.
 As the teams came to the line, Red Barnes of Alabama shouted "Signals off!".
 Stanford took that to mean that Alabama was resetting and relaxed.
 Instead, Alabama promptly snapped and kicked the extra point to tie the game.
 Stanford ran only two plays before time expired and the game ended a 7–7 tie.

 The starting lineup was Ennis (left end), Perry (left tackle), Hagler (left guard), Pearce (center), Bowdon (right guard), Pickard (right tackle), Winslett (right end), Barnes (quarterback), Brown (left halfback), Taylor (right halfback), Caldwell (fullback).

 Awards and honors

 The NCAA retroactively named Alabama and Stanford co-national champions for 1926 due to each being chosen by several of the ranking authorities.
 It was a second consecutive national championship for Wallace Wade and the Crimson Tide.
-The tie with Stanford snapped a 20-game winning streak that remains the third-longest in school history, behind two 28-game winning streaks from 1978 to 1980 and another from 1991 to 1993, and a 26-game winning streak from 2015-2016.
+The tie with Stanford snapped a 20-game winning streak that remains the third-longest in school history, behind two 28-game winning streaks from 1978 to 1980 and another from 1991 to 1993, and a 26-game winning streak from 2015 to 2016.